Police clash with an unruly crowd gathered near the site of UK stabbing attack that killed 3 girls

 “These were just little kids at a dance class," she wrote.
 “I am at a complete loss for how to ever convey my sympathies to these families.”

-People left flowers and stuffed animals in tribute at a police cordon on the street lined with brick houses in the seaside resort near Liverpool where the beach and pier attract vacationers from across northwest England.
+People left flowers and stuffed animals in tribute at a police cordon on the street lined with brick houses in the seaside resort near Liverpool where the beach and pier attract vacationers.
 They also posted online messages of support for teacher Leanne Lucas, the organizer of the event, who was one of those attacked.

-Witnesses described scenes “from a horror movie” as bloodied children ran from the attack just before noon Monday.
-The 17-year-old suspect was arrested soon afterward on suspicion of murder and attempted murder.
+The 17-year-old suspect was arrested on suspicion of murder and attempted murder shortly after the attacks just before noon.
 Police said he was born in Cardiff, Wales, and had lived for years in a village about 3 miles (5 kilometers) from Southport.
 He has not yet been charged.

 The rampage is the latest shocking attack in a country where a recent rise in knife crime has stoked anxieties and led to calls for the government to do more to clamp down on bladed weapons, which are by far the most commonly used instruments in U.K. homicides.